-The view buttons allow you to move between the following:
+The view buttons allow you to move between two views:

-- Server View This view allows you to manage one or more ViewDS servers (for example, RAS and DSA status, configuration, logs and replication agreements). - Global DIT View This view allows you to manage the data stored by a DSA (for example, entries in the Directory Information Tree, schema and access controls).
+• Server View - This view allows you to manage one or more ViewDS servers (for example, RAS and DSA status, configuration, logs and replication agreements).

+• Global DIT View - This view allows you to manage the data stored by a DSA (for example, entries in the Directory Information Tree, schema and access controls).